xavidop/google-action-pokedex/RICHRESPONSES.md

 The scenario that we want to create is when a user request information about a pokemon, we can show that information using multimodality.
 How?
 1. First, what we are going to tell the user, using voice/sound is the full explanation of the Pokemon requested.
-2. Second, thanks to a display, we will show to the user some extra information about this Pokemon like its type, image, description and a link that the user can click and search for more information about this Pokemon.
+2. Second, thanks to a display, we will show the user some extra information about this Pokemon like its type, image, description and a link that the user can click and search for more information about this Pokemon.

 Here it is important to balance the information that we are going to tell/show to our users to not lose them.
 For example, a good practice is to show on the display just extra information or a summary of what you are telling using voice.
 It is better to use the display as a platform to help/guide the users rather than confuse them.